xebia/cypress-meetup-2018/docs/customCommands.md

     1. Searches on an unknown artist
     2. Asserts that the correct error message is shown

-    Note: For step 4 and 5 you need to reuse the custom command you've just created and only add a new testfunction.
+    Note: For step 4 and 5 you need to reuse the custom command you've just created and only add a new test function.

 ## Exercise 2: Create a custom command for Login

 Now do it yourself!
 Create a new custom command for the Login functionality.
 You need to cover the following criteria:
 1. Your starting position should be from the baseurl of the application.
-2. Create a custom command that performs a succesfull login.
+2. Create a custom command that performs a succesful login.
 3. Create a minimum of one assertion to verify that uou are indeed logged in.
 4. Add this reusable function to each test you've created thus far in this workshop. (hint: use the before step functionality).
 5. Re-use this function with different data, including a failed login scenario.